gmongaras/Wandb_Plotting_Tool/README.md

 This is just a basic tool that I will use to plot some of my experiements with.
+Too many times when writing a paper, I have to regenerate the graphs for whatever reason.
+Now if I just keep the configs for the generated graphs, it should be an easy edit to regenerate all graphs I need to edit instead of going through a painful process of editting everything.

-The main interface is in plot and is called `plot_metrics_and_runs`.
-This function takes in a list of metrics to graph and a list of runs to put on each graph. and does so via a list of `Metric` and `Run` objects.
+The main interface is in `plot.py` and is called `plot_metrics_and_runs`.
+This function takes in a list of metrics to graph and a list of runs to put on each graph and does so via a list of `Metric` and `Run` objects.
 An example is shown in main.
+Also note that ids can (and probably should be) used instead of run names.
 Feel free to edit this however and make it better.
 Below is an example image.
-I was trying to product something similar to wandb:
+I was trying to produce something similar to wandb:

 <img width="1200" height="600" alt="image" src="https://github.com/user-attachments/assets/e323b144-43b5-4b2a-9e29-2ced90423c43" />